dukelec/cdbus/Readme.md

 8. [License](#license)

+CDBUS is a simple protocol designed for serial ports and serial bus communication, commonly employed in RS-485 buses.
+It utilizes hardware arbitration and other mechanisms to avoid data conflicts, allowing nodes to freely transmit and receive data packets, thereby overcoming the limitations of single-master polling.

 ## CDBUS Protocol

-CDBUS is a protocol for Asynchronous Serial Communication, it has a 3-byte header: `[src_addr, dst_addr, data_len]`, then user data, and finally 2 bytes of CRC.
-(Same as MODBUS CRC.)
+CDBUS has a 3-byte header: `[src_addr, dst_addr, data_len]`, followed by user data, and concluding with a 2-byte CRC (identical to MODBUS CRC).

-It's suitable for one-to-one communication, e.g. UART or RS-232.
-In this case, the address for each side are usually carefully selected and fixed, e.g: `[0x55, 0xaa, data_len, ...]`, and the backward is: `[0xaa, 0x55, data_len, ...]`. (`data_len` ≤ 255.)

-The CDBUS protocol is more valuable for bus communication, e.g. RS-485, M-LVDS or Single Line UART.
-In this case, it supports:
+The CDBUS protocol at the byte level can be directly used for traditional serial communication, such as traditional UART, RS-232, RS-485, and USB virtual serial ports.

+The full CDBUS protocol at the bit level requires dedicated hardware controllers (or software emulation) to achieve conflict avoidance, higher speeds, and strong real-time performance.

 ### Arbitration Mode (CDBUS-A)

-* It introduces an arbitration mechanism that automatically avoids conflicts like the CAN bus.
+* It introduces an arbitration mechanism, similar to the CAN bus, to automatically avoid conflicts.
-* Support dual baud rate, provide high speed communication, the baud rate in the high speed phase is up to: `sysclk` ÷ 3. (e.g. 50 Mbps for 150 MHz `sysclk`.)
+* Supporting dual baud rates achieves high-speed communication, with the maximum baud rate during the high-speed phase up to: `sysclk` ÷ 3. (e.g. 50 Mbps for 150 MHz `sysclk`.)
 * Supports unicast, multicast and broadcast.
 * The maximum user data size is 253 bytes.
-* Hardware packing, unpacking, verification and filtering, save your time and CPU usage.
+* Hardware packing, unpacking, verification and filtering, saving your time and CPU usage.
-* Backward compatible with traditional RS-485 hardware (The arbitration function still works).
+* Compatible with traditional RS-485 hardware (arbitration function remains effective).

-The protocol timing example, include only one user data byte:
+The protocol timing example, consisting of only one byte of user data:
-(You can set the length of time to enter idle and wait to send.)
+(You can configure the lengths of idle time and transmission permit time.)

 ![protocol](docs/img/protocol.svg)

 Tips:
- - When a high-priority node needs to send unimportant data, you can dynamically increase the time of TX_PERMIT_LEN.
+ - When a high-priority node needs to send unimportant data, we can dynamically increase the transmission permit time (TX_PERMIT_LEN).

 Arbitration example: